Admission process

 a) you graduated from school in Ukraine, you only need to send a scan of your school-leaving certificate and attachments with grades;

-b) you graduated from school in Belarus, you need to make an apostille for your school-leaving certificate and eligibility statement;
+b) you graduated from school in Belarus, you need to make an apostille for your school-leaving certificate, submit CT/CE results and a positive decision of recognition;

 c) you graduated from school in Turkey, you need to make apostille of your high school certificate and transcript of records, translate it by the sworn translator and get eligibility statement.

-d) you graduated from school in Kazahstan, you need to make apostille of your high school certificate and get eligibility statement.
+d) you graduated from school in Kazahstan, you need to make apostille of your high school certificate, get eligibility statement and a positive decision of recognition.

 Important: